pens/rgb.sh/_posts/2022-2-6-experimentation.md

 Lastly, I think I would be more definite in what my overall goal of the project was.
 While it was vaguely "what am I about", approaching it with more structure and regular reviews on progress would have likely improved time efficiency and helped dodge pointless activities.

 {% include image.html alt="Me at a Parade" src="parade.jpg" cap="My friend (pictured, left) invited me to join his music group for Seattle's Solstice Festival and Pride Parade.
-The theme was something along the lines of *Trailer Park Chic*.
+The theme was something along the lines of <em>Trailer Park Chic</em>.
 My performance was terrible, but I had a blast." %}

 ## Specifics